 - Treatment involves psychotherapy, behavioral therapy, and drugs.

-Posttraumatic stress disorder (PTSD) can be a continuation of ASD or may not develop until 6 months after the event.
+Posttraumatic stress disorder (PTSD) can be a continuation of acute stress disorder or may not develop until 6 months after the event.

 Stress disorders may develop after children witness or experience an event that threatens their own or another’s life or health.
 During the event, they typically feel intense fear, helplessness, or horror.
 These events include acts of violence, such as child abuse, school shootings, car accidents, attacks by a dog, injuries (particularly burns), fires, wars, natural disasters (such as hurricanes, tornados, or earthquakes), and deaths.
 In young children, domestic violence is the most common cause.
 Not all children who experience a severe traumatic event develop a stress disorder.

 Children do not have to directly experience the traumatic event.
-They may develop a stress disorder if they witness a traumatic event happening to others or learn that one occurred to a close family member.
+They may develop a stress disorder if they witness a traumatic event happening (even if it is just through media exposure) to others or learn that one occurred to a close family member.

 Certain factors may affect whether children develop posttraumatic stress disorder and, if it develops, how well they do.
 These factors include the following: